 This course presents Montessori’s theory of human development.
 In addition other prominent developmental theorists (such as Piaget and Erickson) will be explored.
 Additionally, the adult learner will use observation techniques presented during the program to observe and record his/her observation of 3 children each month, for nine months.

-Introduction of Montessori Early Childhood curriculum and philosophy.
+Lecture-demonstrations of the Montessori Infant and Toddler curriculum and philosophy.

 Michael is the Administrative Director of MMTTC, lectures on Montessori philosophy, physical education and personnel development.
 Michael received his PhD from Northwestern University and the AMS Montessori Administrator certification at MMTTC.